Updated: Added clearer specifics on how to setup HDTV streaming on a Plex media server.

 On Thursday, Plex joined the numerous other apps and services that offer live streaming TV without a cable subscription — albeit with a slightly different configuration than what you get with, say, YouTube TV, SlingTV, among others.
 Live TV on Plex will first be available on Android TV and iOS devices.
 Further devices will be supported in the future.

 Unlike the aforementioned over-the-top (OTT) live-TV services, Plex does not have any channel packages or on-demand content.
 In fact, no live-TV content is supported by the app itself.
 Much like how Plex acts as a solution for streaming your own videos, music, and pictures from one device on another, Plex’s live-TV feature needs to access an outside TV source — in this case either HDTV signals through an antenna and USB tuner, or a cable card-enabled tuner.
 The digital antenna plugs directly into the USB tuner connected to your Plex media server, and after configuring your signal through the Plex media server app, you will then be able to watch live TV through any supported device (currently only iOS and Android TV) from anywhere.
-Live TV can also be watched directly on Android TV devices being used by a media server, such as the Nvidia Shield.
+Live TV can also be watched directly on

 You also need a Plex Pass, which is Plex’s premium service that provides a number of handy features for your media server, including DVR, which was launched on the service last year.
 Plex Pass is available at three different price points, $5 for one month, $40 for one year, or $120 for a lifetime pass.